HBO Execs Finally Explained The

 First of all, there are five (!) prequel series in development, EW reports.
 That doesn't mean they'll all make it to air — or that it will be anytime soon — but there are definitely plenty of ideas out there.

 Still, fans should be patient about the prequels.
-Bloys emphasized how long it takes to create a show, especially one as detail-oriented as Game of Thrones.
+Bloys emphasised how long it takes to create a show, especially one as detail-oriented as Game of Thrones.

 Advertisement